tiggerman120/dataStructuresAndAlgorithms/javascript/challenges/tree/README.md

 # Binary Search Tree

+a binary tree each node can only have up to two children a binary search tree is ordered so that the small value is always to the left and the larger value to the right binary search tree is more efficient for searching and traversal binary search tree is integers or numbers only

 ## Challenge

 Create a Node class that has properties for the value stored in the node, the left child node, and the right child node.